SuperDARN/pydarn/docs/user/coordinates.md

 !!!
 Note
     Some combinations of Projs/Coords/RangeEstimates are not designed to work.
-    For example, you cannot plot a fan plot using range gates, spatial plots require a value in kilometers.
+    For example, you cannot plot a fan plot using range gates; spatial plots require a value in kilometers.
     At the moment, AACGM Coordinates do not plot on Geographic projections as it has not been developed yet.
     Convection maps only support polar projections due to lack of interest in requiring geographic projections.